TheHaff/emerald-plant-tracker/README.md

 **Database persistence:**
 - The SQLite database is stored in a Docker volume (`emerald_data`) and will persist across container rebuilds.

+**Port conflicts:**
+- Make sure port 420 is not in use by another application.

 ---